-- 8. Members shall not delay a custodial suspect's/arrestee's arraignment solely to re-initiate Interrogation after a custodial suspect/arrestee has invoked their right to silence. - 9.
-Members shall not give legal advice or attempt to answer any legal questions. (e.g., "Do you think I need an attorney?" or "What kind of deal can I get if I cooperate?")
-If asked, you should inform the person that you cannot give them legal advice, and that if they have questions they can speak with an attorney.
-This does not conflict with the duty to advise persons in custody of their constitutional rights, or of the circumstances for which they have been arrested or detained.
+- 9. The member shall not delay a custodial suspect's/arrestee's arraignment solely to re-initiate Interrogation after a custodial suspect/arrestee has invoked their right to silence. - 10.
+The member shall not give legal advice or attempt to answer any legal questions (e.g., "Do you think I need an attorney?" or "What kind of deal can I get if I cooperate?").
+If asked, the member should inform the person that the member cannot give the person legal advice, and that if the person has questions they can speak with an attorney.
+This does not conflict with the duty to advise persons in Custody of their constitutional rights, or of the circumstances for which they have been arrested or detained.